America's Identity Theft Statistics: How Many Are Stolen Each Year?

 Even though it’s hard to protect yourself completely, there are small precautions you can take.
 You should be careful with all your personal information and documents.
 Avoid throwing away financial or medical records in public spaces or trash cans.
-It’s always better to shed any important documents that might contain your SSN or financial information.
+It’s always better to shred any important documents like your Social Security Number which might contain personal or financial information.

 Also, be cautious of online scams and fraudsters.
 Stay on safe websites and be wary of downloading files or opening unmarked emails.
 Public Wi-Fi is a common network criminals use to hack people’s devices.
 When using public Wi-Fi, avoid entering bank details or personal information.

 If you suspect that you’ve been a victim of identity fraud, it’s crucial you act fast and take steps to reduce the financial impact of identity theft.
 Report any lost or stolen credit cards to the authorities and put a freeze on your accounts, use antivirus software, and don’t use public Wi-Fi.

 If you are interested on getting an ID theft protection plan, read our review on Lifelock services.

 ABOUT THE AUTHOR

 Calvin Fellows is a former military security agent and police detective who headed security administration.
 Calvin is experienced and knowledgeable in all avenues of personal and corporate security, and is dedicated to educating people on how to preempt any physical or cyber security attacks before they happen.